SethClydesdale/forumactif-edge/README.md

 ## FAQ

 Do you have any questions or concerns about Forumactif Edge ?
-If so, feel free to check out [our FAQ](https://github.com/SethClydesdale/forumactif-edge/wiki/Frequently-Asked-Questions) page or contact us on the [support forum](http://fmdesign.forumotion.com/t700-forumactif-edge-support) !
-We're always ready to answer your questions ! :wink:
+If so, feel free to check out [our FAQ](https://github.com/SethClydesdale/forumactif-edge/wiki/Frequently-Asked-Questions) page or contact us by [opening a new issue](https://github.com/SethClydesdale/forumactif-edge/issues/new) ! (requires github account) We're always ready to answer your questions ! :wink:

 ## Preview
 You can find various previews of the theme below.
 [Click here](http://fmdesign.forumotion.com/forum) if you'd like a live preview of Forumactif Edge.